gustavoguichard/string-ts/README.md

 ```

 ### pascalKeys
-This function recursively converts the keys of an object to `PascalCase` at both runtime and type levels.
+This function shallowly converts the keys of an object to `PascalCase` at both runtime and type levels.

 ```ts
 import { pascalKeys } from 'string-ts';